 Hey there.
 I’m Rob.
 I hand craft beautiful and longlasting items from wood

 I am the sole owner and creator in Skoba Studio.

 It is based in pretty Bankya, Bulgaria.

 I have woodworkers both on my father’s and mother’s side of the family.
 My father himself is quite a handyman, making and repairing most of the stuff around the house and the car we used to have.

 In 2016 I found an old rusty chisel, that was calling me to try it out.
 With it, I slowly rediscovered woodworking.

 I started creating wooden gifts for close relatives and friends.
 Their friends wanted some as well.
 Slowly, this grew into a small business in which I still create products with love, attention and patience as I did when I made them for my close ones.

 Philosophy and work process

 I am fascinated by the practicality and beauty of old school woodworking, the intimate understanding of wood that you only get when using non-powered hand tools.

-However, I do not shy away from using some computer powered robots (aka CNC machine) to bring you the best of both worlds and create some unique products.
+However, I do not shy away from using some modern machines to combine the best of both worlds and create some unique products.

 Most products I sell have behind the scenes photos or video of the build.
 Have a look.

 I source my wood from local and responsible suppliers.
 Have a look at a description of each product in the shop for list of materials used.
 You’ll see woods like cherry, pine, walnut, maple, basswood and plywood.
 I don’t use particle boards of any kind.

 The Skoba name

 Skoba (скоба) has many meanings in Bulgarian, some of the main ones being clamp and holdfast, hence the logo, which is stylized clamp.

 It also means bracket (as in parenthesis).
 We have a saying: To open a bracket.
 It roughly means: to say something on a side, to start a side story.
 I quite like this.

-I believe it is important to not leave side stories aside, but to pursue them and enjoy them as much as we can.
+I believe it is important to not leave side stories aside but to pursue them and enjoy them as much as we can.
 You never know which one will become integral to you and your life.